akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 # How to build your connector?

-Now that you have a good overview of Akeneo PIM data and features, you are probably wondering how to build your connector...
+Now that you have a good overview of your connector data flows and Akeneo PIM data and features, you are probably wondering how to build your connector...
 Here are some of our recommendations to do this!

 ## A "connection compliant" connector